By Lunarlink Team

 The investigation side was the fastest win.
 We replaced the storefront cameras with AI-capable units trained to flag after-hours motion, loitering in the parking lot, and vehicle activity at the rear loading doors.
 The first week surfaced two patterns: a specific vehicle circling three locations around 2am, and a back-door event at a fourth location tied to a former employee's still-active fob.

 The access-control tie-in solved that last part in minutes.
 Deactivate the fob, audit the events, confirm it matches the video.
-The alarm system — previously unmonitored — was linked to the video so intrusion events now show a clip before dispatch, not a blank siren.
+The alarm system, previously unmonitored, was linked to the video so intrusion events now show a clip before dispatch, not a blank siren.

 Six weeks later, shrinkage had dropped to near zero.
 The interesting part wasn't the hardware; the interesting part was that each piece only worked because the others were feeding it.
 Cameras without access logs were ambiguous.
 Alarms without cameras were false-dispatch magnets.
 Access control without video had no evidence trail.